cloudmesh/classes/docs/source/i524/technologies.rst

      been designed to address limitations of netCDF version 3 while preserving useful forms of compatibility with existing application software and data archives :cite:`paper-netCDF`.
-     NetCDF consists of:
-        • A conceptual data model
-	• A set of binary data formats
-	• A set of APIs for C/Fortran/Java
+     NetCDF consists of: a) A conceptual data model b) A set of binary data formats c) A set of APIs for C/Fortran/Java

 256. CDF
 257. HDF